-If you want to get your period when you’re using the NuvaRing, put a new ring in and keep it there for 3 weeks.
-Then take it out for the next week — that’s when you’ll get your period.
+Wear a ring for 3 weeks (21 days), 4 weeks (28 days), or 5 weeks (35 days).
+Then take it out for the next week (7 days) — that’s when you’ll get your period.
 After 7 ring-free days, put in a new ring.

 There’s nothing dangerous or harmful about using NuvaRing to skip your period.
 And it comes in really handy if you want a special occasion (like a vacation or a hot date) to be period-free.

 What do I do if I mess up using the ring?